Want to properly mount firearm and scope accessories with factory recommended torque value without guessing or over tightening?

-Instead of paying someone at Bass Pro Shop to mount your scope you should do it yourself with a good quality digital firearm accurizing torque wrench or a manual scope mounting kit.
+Instead of overpaying someone at Bass Pro Shop to mount your scope you should do it yourself with a good quality digital firearm accurizing torque wrench or a manual scope mounting kit.

 Best Inch Pound Torque Wrench for Gunsmith